 Turns out that doing that in CMD.exe is both easier, and harder than doing it in bash.
 Easier because I didn't end up busting out regular expressions and self-modifying scripts, harder because I ended up writing a seperate program for handling the jumplist database, so that I could avoid doing that part of the file management in batch files, because I wasn't about to learn that much batch.

-To get set up, build this go program using the standard Go toolchain (I won't explain that in detail here), and install the resulting executable in your %PATH%.
+To get set up, build this nim program nim 1.0 (I won't explain that in detail here), and install the resulting executable in your %PATH%.

 Once you have that program (or an equivalent) installed on your path, you'll want to add create the following batch files on your path as well.

 This will allow you to type things into CMD.exe like "

 jadd MyProject", and then, from another directory, type "